As you can tell by my posts I love essential oils and use at least one every day.

-I receive a small commission from sales but the price is the same for you.
+I receive a small commission from sales made thru my links but the price is the same for you.

-As alesstoxiclife.com has grown, so have costs associated with running and maintaining it, and affiliate links are a way I help offset these costs.
+As alesstoxiclife.com has grown, so have costs associated with running and maintaining it, and affiliate links are a way I help offset the costs.

 Q. Will you ever join an essential oils network marketing company?

-A: Good question.
-Network marketing is a great industry and part of my income comes from Isagenix but I find it is difficult to be successful in more than one company at a time.
+A: Network marketing is a great industry and part of my income comes from Isagenix but I find it is difficult to be successful in more than one company at a time.

 Q: What oils do you always have in your purse?